Reviewing Shimmick (SHIM) & Its Competitors

 Institutional & Insider Ownership

-6.9% of Shimmick shares are owned by institutional investors.
-Comparatively, 58.4% of shares of all “Heavy construction, except building construction – contractors” companies are owned by institutional investors.
-77.0% of Shimmick shares are owned by insiders.
-Comparatively, 21.6% of shares of all “Heavy construction, except building construction – contractors” companies are owned by insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.
+6.9% of Shimmick shares are held by institutional investors.
+Comparatively, 58.4% of shares of all “Heavy construction, except building construction – contractors” companies are held by institutional investors.
+77.0% of Shimmick shares are held by insiders.
+Comparatively, 21.6% of shares of all “Heavy construction, except building construction – contractors” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

 Summary